XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T003-SBS.md

 5. In your Terminal window, navigate to the `content-api` directory

     ```bash
-    cd content-api
+    pushd content-api
     ```

 6. From the content-api folder containing the API application files and the new Dockerfile you created, type the following command to create a Docker image for the API application.
 This command does the following:

    - Executes the Docker build command to produce the image
-   - Tags the resulting image with the name content-api (-t)
+   - Tags the resulting image with the name `fabrikam-api` (-t)
-   - The final dot (".") indicates to use the Dockerfile in this current directory context.
+   - The final dot (`.`) indicates to use the Dockerfile in this current directory context.
 By default, this file is expected to have the name "Dockerfile" (case sensitive).

    ```bash
    docker build -t fabrikam-api .